- 1 3 Ingredients Recipe

 - After adding agar powder, do boil the liquid for a minute or so as agar activates only when it is boiled.

-- Plate test is done just to be sure that the jelly would set.
+- A plate test is done just to be sure that the jelly would set.